mbaggott/library-management-system/README.md

+A Java application that simulates a Library Booking System.
+Was written to practice the MVC and Observer patterns.

 Requires installation of the Java Runtim Environment (JRE) version 21, downloadable: https://adoptium.net/en-GB/temurin/archive/?version=21

 Alternatively, you can use the JDK from this same download page.
 If you do this you don't need the JRE due to the JDK contatining a version of the JRE.